Skip to content Skip to Chat

 What Areas Does Information Technology Include?

-IT includes many career paths and disciplines, but the following are the five main professional areas of IT:
+IT comprises many career paths and disciplines, but the following are the five main professional areas of IT:

-1. Administration handles the daily operations and deployment of software upgrades, security, and data management.
+1. Administration: handling the daily operations and deployment of software upgrades, security, and data management.

-3. Applications works with third-party applications to deliver critical business capabilities and services.
+3. Applications: delivering critical third-party business capabilities and services.

-4. Compliance secures and monitors access to business data and applications to ensure they’re used according to business governance policies that meet regulatory requirements.
+4. Compliance: securing and monitoring access to business data and applications to ensure they’re used according to business governance policies that meet regulatory requirements.

-5. Cybersecurity develops and utilizes software that secures computer-based systems and keeps digital assets safe.
+5. Cybersecurity: developing and utilizing software that secures computer-based systems and keeps digital assets safe.

 Obvious examples of IT include computers, networks, and software.
-But IT also encompasses anything related to computing technology and its distribution—including online shopping, streaming movies and shows, and social media platforms.
+But IT also involves anything related to computing technology and its distribution, including online shopping, streaming movies and shows, and social media platforms.

-Additionally, there are many other examples of IT-enabled innovation, the most notable being artificial intelligence (AI) and machine learning.
+There are many other examples of IT-enabled innovation, the most notable being artificial intelligence (AI) and machine learning.
 AI can simulate certain characteristics of human intelligence.
-It’s used in problem-solving, speech recognition, planning, learning, and so on.
-It can even provide you with suggestions based on your previous searches, online activities, and purchases.
+It’s used in problem-solving, speech recognition, planning, learning, and more.
+It can even provide suggestions based on previous searches, online activities, and purchases.

-In the healthcare industry, AI is helping to provide more efficient and safe care for patients everywhere.
-It’s being used in various treatments in patients, as well as surgical operations.
-It’s also used for electronic health records to store and learn from data, in scheduling services for doctors and patients, and in the many technological devices doctors use daily.
+In the healthcare industry, AI is helping to provide safer and more efficient care for patients everywhere.
+It’s being used in various treatments for patients as well as surgical operations.
+It also has a presence in electronic health records to store and learn from data, in scheduling services for doctors and patients, and in the many technological devices that doctors use daily.

 Machine learning is another example of IT innovation.
-It’s based around the idea that we can give machines data and allow them to learn for themselves.
-Social media platforms utilize machine learning algorithms and intelligence to serve you ads, to display content that goes with your preferences, and more.
-Machine learning also helps autonomous technology work (think, self-driving cars).
-Cars can now learn from situations they're in, recognize how traffic signs impact their route, observe pedestrians and other vehicles, and more.
+It’s based around the idea that humans can give machines data and allow them to learn for themselves.
+Social media platforms utilize machine learning algorithms and intelligence to serve up relevant ads, display content that matches user preferences, and more.
+Machine learning also helps autonomous technology to work properly—think self-driving cars, for example.
+Cars can now learn from their surroundings, recognize how traffic signs impact their routes, and observe pedestrians and other vehicles.

 What’s the Difference Between Software and Hardware?

-Think of hardware as any part of a computer that’s physical (like a keyboard, hard drive, monitor, etc.) while software includes the unseen elements (such as programs, apps, photo editors, and web browsers).
-Simply put, software tells hardware what to do and hardware acts on those directions.
-The two serve very different purposes but rely on each other in order to function.
+Think of hardware as any part of a computer that’s physical (like a keyboard, hard drive, or monitor).
+Software includes digital elements such as programs, apps, photo editors, and web browsers.
+Simply put, software tells hardware what to do and hardware executes those directions.
+Hardware and software serve very different purposes but rely on each other in order to function.

-Software-based jobs in IT involve developing applications or programs and include the following:
+Software-based jobs in IT are about developing applications or programs and include the following:

-Hardware-based IT jobs involve working with computer networks, equipment, and systems, and include any of the following:
+Hardware-based IT jobs concern working with computer networks, equipment, and systems and include any of the following:

 What’s the Difference Between Information Technology and Computer Science?